cvc5/cvc5/INSTALL.rst

                           # emsdk doesn't insert the binaries paths directly in
                           # the system PATH variable.

-Look at the `emscripten dependencies list <https://emscripten.org/docs/getting_started/downloads.html#platform-specific-notes>`_
+Refer to the `emscripten dependencies list <https://emscripten.org/docs/getting_started/downloads.html#platform-specific-notes>`_ to ensure that all required dependencies are installed on the system.
-.
-The user is expected to install it beforehand with his own system package manager.

 Then, in the cvc5: